deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

 As an example of configuration file see :config:`ranking_insurance.json <ranking/ranking_insurance.json>`.

-To use ether Sequential Matching Network (SMN) or Deep Attention Matching Network (DAM) on the `Ubuntu Dialogue Corpus v2`_ for inference, please run one of the following commands:
+To use Sequential Matching Network (SMN) or Deep Attention Matching Network (DAM) or Deep Attention Matching Network with Universal Sentence Encoder (DAM-USE-T) on the `Ubuntu Dialogue Corpus v2`_ for inference, please run one of the following commands:

 ::

     python -m deeppavlov interact deeppavlov/configs/ranking/ranking_ubuntu_v2_mt_word2vec_smn_interact.json -d
     python -m deeppavlov interact deeppavlov/configs/ranking/ranking_ubuntu_v2_mt_word2vec_dam_interact.json -d
+    python -m deeppavlov interact deeppavlov/configs/ranking/ranking_ubuntu_v2_mt_word2vec_dam_transformer_interact.json -d

-Now a user can enter a dialog consists of several context sentences and candidate response sentence separated by '&' and then get the probability that the response is proper continuation of the dialog:
+Now a user can enter a dialog consists of 10 context sentences and several (>=1) candidate response sentences separated by '&' and then get the probability that the response is proper continuation of the dialog:

 ::

-    :: bonhoeffer  whar drives do you want to mount what &  i have an ext3 usb drive  & look with fdisk -l
+    :: & & & & & & & & bonhoeffer  whar drives do you want to mount what &  i have an ext3 usb drive  & look with fdisk -l
-    >> The probability that the response is proper continuation of the dialog is 0.933
+    >> 0.933

 To train the models on the `Ubuntu Dialogue Corpus v2`_ dataset please run one of the following commands: